Triple-A-Studios/TripleA-AnimationEvent/README.md

-# Triple A Studios - Event Systems
+# Triple A Studios - Animation Events
-Event System for Unity using Scriptable objects to implement Event Channel system.
+Animation Events for Unity 6 and above.
+Uses State-Machine behaviour to fire custom animation events rather than using animation events directly to give more control over the events.

 ___